ZzMzaw/zzmzaw.github.io/content/posts/a-not-so-badly-secure-os-config/2024-11-20_01-choosing-the-os/index.md

 [extra.series_template_variables]
 position = "first"
+curr_achievement = "we have chosen Guix System as a new operating system" next_objective = "how to prepare for its installation"
 +++

 I plan to move to another OS in order to smooth my daily digital life which mostly consists in browsing the Internet, developing and playing around with security challenges.